-SAP Cloud Platform Integration version 2.40 improves message mapping with multi mapping feature.
+SAP Cloud Integration version 2.40 improves message mapping with multi mapping feature.
 Multi mapping enables you to use more than one message in the source or target of your mapping.

 Let us understand multi mapping further with a simple integration flow.

 Clicking on the resource link (MultiMappingDemo.mmap in this case) opens the message mapping editor

 It already has one message in the source and target message structures.

 Click on the pen icon to Edit message for source and/or target